optile/express-checkout/README.md

 Called to confirm preset account, for example in PAYPAL, when the end customer sees the information about the payment and click a button to confirm.
 It is used in onClick of Confirm button in mode==Summary (second page)
  * @param {Object} params it contains
-   * @param {String} params.url
+   * @param {String} url
-   * @param {String} params.network payment code, for example: "PAYPAL"
+   * @param {String} network payment code, for example: "PAYPAL"

 #### onProceed

 Called when the http request returns data.interaction.code === "PROCEED"
  * @param {Object} params it contains
-   * @param {Object} params.preset
+   * @param {Object} preset
-   * @param {String} params.step it indicates the current step for example Update, so the proceed function will know that we need to load confirm/summary mode
+   * @param {String} step it indicates the current step for example Update, so the proceed function will know that we need to load confirm/summary mode
-   * @param {Function} params.dispatch the dispatch function used in redux to modify the store, the actions structures should be known
+   * @param {Function} dispatch the dispatch function used in redux to modify the store, the actions structures should be known

 #### onAbort